What is difference between An Architect and a Designer?

 Due to their vast knowledge in a streamlined field, Kitchen and Bath designers should be considered for kitchen/ bathroom remodels.
 They are usually certified by the National Kitchen & Bath association after completing their coursework and accruing some years of experience.

-They are grounded in structural basics and they bring their focused expertise to space optimization, electrical layout, cabinet placement and so on.
+Their main skill is structural basics and they bring their expertise to space optimization, electrical layout, cabinet placement, and so on.

 Their specialty is in space optimization and decoration of finished interior space to give it a florid look.
 Their services range from presenting decorating samples to furniture design and lighting.
 It is noteworthy that they do not draw plans.

-As we have explored, we’ve seen that an architect and designer have many similar roles being disparate with regards to the possession of a license.
-Their roles have been examined, compared and analyzed.
-Other types of designers have also been investigated.
+As we have explored, we’ve seen that an architect and designer have many similar roles.
+Indeed, they are both disparate with regard to the possession of a license.
+We have examined, compared, and analyzed their role.
+We have also investigated other types of designers as well.

-Now that you have been equipped with the knowledge you need, it’s time to take up take renovation project and obtain the most optimal outcome with a reasonable budget.
+Now that you have the knowledge you need, it’s time to take up take renovation project and obtain the most optimal outcome with a reasonable budget.

 At S3DA Design, we have both architects and designers who are well-equipped to take care of your architectural design needs.
 You can contact us to discuss your needs and demands.